Is Parenting Hard Or Easy?

 Even if I were, as I had shown you, experts could give bad advice, too.
 (Another such example is how to deal with separation anxiety on first day of preschool)

 My goal is to present you with scientific evidence so you can make your own parenting decision that is best for your child.

 This is why I have created this blog, Parenting For Brain.

 If you are science-minded like me, subscribe to our newsletter.
-From time to time, I will email you interesting scientific facts or science-based parenting tips.
+From time to time, I will email you interesting scientific facts or science-based parenting tips or new blog posts.